 - Working with some type of resources is more comfortable in Force.com IDE

 Force.com IDE Pros:

-- Eclipse is a truly IDE when Sublime Text is more text editor with a few IDE features
+- Eclipse is a "true IDE" when Sublime Text is more a text editor with a few IDE features

 - Has handy synchronization/comparison tool